 - Thus, it boosts the insurance business.

-- It provides stability to profits by reducing the deviations.
+- It provides stability to profits by reducing deviations.

 Following are the disadvantages are given below:

-- One of the main disadvantages is the sharing of premium.
+- One of the main disadvantages is the sharing of premiums.

 - Reduction of profits.